debjani-bhowmick/p1-drl-navigation/Report.md

 #### Epsilon Greedy Algorithm

 The challenge outlined above can be addressed using the **𝛆-greedy algorithm**, and we implement it next in the project.
-This algorithm allows the agent to systematically manage the exploration vs. exploitation trade-off.
+With this approach, our agent can systematically manage the exploration vs. exploitation trade-off.
 The agent "explores" by picking a random action with some probability epsilon `𝛜`.
 However, the agent continues to "exploit" its knowledge of the environment by choosing actions based on the policy with probability (1-𝛜).

-Furthermore, the value of epsilon is purposely decayed over time, so that the agent favors exploration during its initial interactions with the environment, but increasingly favors exploitation as it gains more experience.
+The value of epsilon is slowly reduced over time.
+Thus, while the agent favors exploration in the early stages of its learning process, it tends to favor exploitation as it gains more experience.
 The starting and ending values for epsilon, and the rate at which it decays are three hyperparameters that are later tuned during experimentation.

-You can find the 𝛆-greedy logic implemented as part of the `agent.act()` method [here](https://github.com/debjani-bhowmick/p1-drl-navigation/master/model/agent/agent.py#L66) in `agent.py` of the source code.
+For details related to the logic behind 𝛆-greedy approach, see `agent.act()` method [here](https://github.com/debjani-bhowmick/p1-drl-navigation/master/model/agent/agent.py#L66) in `agent.py` of the source code.

 #### Deep Q-Network (DQN)